APPLIED MARKETING RESEARCH - 2022/3

-- online lectures delivering the basic concepts of qualitative and quantitate research methods,
+- lectures (online or face-to-face) delivering the basic concepts of qualitative and quantitate research methods,

-- tutorials (online or face-to-face) practising the methods introduced in the online lectures,
+- seminars (face-to-face) practising the methods introduced in the lectures,

 - independent learning activities for students, and

-- support sessions along with lectures and tutorials will be held to support students’ preparation for the individual coursework.
+- support sessions along with lectures and seminars will be held to support students’ preparation for the individual coursework.

 Indicated Lecture Hours (which may also include seminars, tutorials, workshops and other contact time) are approximate and may include in-class tests where one or more of these are an assessment on the module.
 In-class tests are scheduled/organised separately to taught content and will be published on to student personal timetables, where they apply to taken modules, as soon as they are finalised by central administration.
 This will usually be after the initial publication of the teaching timetable for the relevant semester.